Münster, Germany: The Ultimate Travel Guide 2026

 Prinzipalmarkt

-Visiting Prinzipalmarkt (Principal Market)
+Visiting Prinzipalmarkt

-Here is a complete selection of hotel options in Münster .
+Here is a complete selection of hotel options in Münster.
 Feel free to review each one and choose the stay that best suits your needs.

-Münster City Hall
+City Hall of Münster

-City Hall Of Münster
+City Hall of Münster

-Location: Historic City Hall, Prinzipalmarkt, Münster, Germany | Hours: Tuesday to Friday: 10:00 AM – 5:00 PM Saturday, Sunday, and public holidays: 10:00 AM – 4:00 PM Closed on Mondays | Price: Tours €3 per person | Distance: 0.2km
+Location: Historic City Hall, Prinzipalmarkt, Münster, Germany | Hours: Tuesday to Friday: 10:00 AM – 5:00 PM; Saturday, Sunday, and public holidays: 10:00 AM – 4:00 PM; Closed on Mondays | Price: Tours €3 per person | Website | Distance: 118.3km

-Visiting Münster City Hall
+Visiting City Hall of Münster

 Traveling to a country with a different currency?
 Avoid ATM transaction fees and pay in local currency with a Wise Card.
 Having used it for over 5 years, we've saved loads on fees!